Last updated: November 2019

-The assignment: write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of “Reading: An Intertextual Activity,” by Robert Scholes.
-Your precis should cover Scholes’s essay through the top of page 28.
+So, it happened again.
+Your teacher assigned yet another paper to you.
+It sounds something like “write a précis, in 800-1000 words (approximately four double-spaced pages), of the first two-thirds of ‘Reading: An Intertextual Activity,’ by Robert Scholes.
+Your precis should cover Scholes’s essay through the top of page 28.”

 Derived from French, the word “précis” means a summary.
 So, if your professors give you such writing assignments, they want you to summarize some text and convey the summary in minimum words.

-- A critical précis is a clear, concise, and logical summary of a passage preserving its essential ideas only.
+- A rhetorical précis is a clear, concise, and logical summary of a passage preserving its essential ideas only.

 Before writing a précis, make sure you clearly understand its peculiarities and specification.

 A précis is NOT an essay or re-writing.
 It shouldn’t tell but summarize an essence of the original document and provide readers with the information about its significance and worth.

 In other words:

 Even if your audience didn’t read the original abstract, they should have a clear idea about its content and meaning after checking your précis.
 A précis explains the main point and structure of the original work but doesn’t offer any evaluations or your reactions.

 When assigned to write a précis, make sure you understand its characteristics: